rcamacho89/OCI/Network/README.md

 # Oracle Cloud Infrastructure

 Hi !
-In this tutorial, we are going to create a Network Infrastructure with a Local Peering Gateway using Terraform, the purpose is to connect two VCN's, so this way the VCN's can interact with each other.
+We are going to create a Network Infrastructure with a Local Peering Gateway using Terraform, the purpose is to connect two VCN's, so this way the VCN's can interact with each other.

 Notice that we will cover just ''**Always free resources**" in OCI.